Atlantic Canada tailor-made holidays

 Witness the power of the world’s highest tides in the Bay of Fundy at Hopewell Rocks in New Brunswick, where you can walk on the ocean floor at low tide and kayak up to 50 feet higher at the same spot just six hours later.
 New Brunswick also offers fantastic bird and whale watching as well as nature hikes in the Fundy National Park.

 Gros Morne National Park should be another stunning feature of an Atlantic Canada travel itinerary.
 Follow the fjords that cut into the Long Range Mountains and feel the mist from the nearby waterfall.
-You can also witness the effect of continental drift in this UNESCO World Heritage Site found in Newfoundland and Labrador.
+You can also witness the effect of continental drift in this UNESCO World Heritage Site, one of four UNESCO sites found in Newfoundland and Labrador.

 There are many fishing villages and beaches scattered around the region where you can relax and enjoy the friendly atmosphere.
 Admire the Acadian Peninsula and discover more about their heritage at living history museums.
 And enjoy the green farmland and vast hunting ground available to explore in Labrador.

 Explore one of the most striking national parks in Canada, Gros Morne National Park, found on the Northern Peninsula of Newfoundland.
 Watch icebergs drift by from the coastline and try whale watching from one of the bays.